-By Monday of each week, the Purchasing Assistant should prepare a draft of the Awards Committee agenda.
+By Monday of each week, the Purchasing Assistant should prepare a draft of the Consent Agenda for the Awards Committee.
 This agenda should contain the date, time and place of the meeting and list the Awards for review and approval by the Awards Committee.

-The Purchasing Assistant should Post the approved agenda to jea.com no later than 10:00 AM on the Tuesday immediately preceding the relevant Awards Committee meeting.
+The Purchasing Assistant should post the agenda to jea.com no later than 10:00 AM on the Tuesday immediately preceding the relevant Awards Committee meeting.
 Such Posting should serve as reasonable notice of the public of the meeting, in accordance with the requirements of the Florida's Open Meetings Laws.